 Ken Jennings, author and Jeopardy champ

 We have been learning some basics about security data and how to pull meaning from IP addresses.
-As we briefly discussed in chapter 4, IP addresses could have spatial data associated with them (if we look them up in a geolocation service).
+As we briefly discussed in chapter 4, IP addresses can be associated with geographic data if we look them up in a geolocation service.
 But what is the value in doing that?
 How much can we learn by associating a longitude and latitude with our data?
 The answer to that is very dependent on what the IP represents and how deep we are willing to go.
 In order to describe the value of mapping the virtual world into the physical we’re going to begin with a list of over 800,000 latitude/longitude pairs shared by our friends at Symantec.
 The location data is from client IP addresses infected with the ZeroAccess rootkit, collected over a 24 hours period during the month of July in 2013.

 Now that we know these are locations of hosts with ZeroAccess, we could ask a series of questions: